snap-stanford/snap-python/doc/source/reference/graphs.rst

    attributes of different types.
    Integer, float and string attributes are implemented.
    Each attribute type has its own method for a particular task.
    Attributes are named via string names.
+The sections below describe methods for dealing with node attributes first, followed by methods for edge attributes.

-   :class:`TNEANet` methods for attributes are the following:
+   :class:`TNEANet` methods for node attributes are the following:

      .. describe:: AddIntAttrN(Attr)
                    AddFltAttrN(Attr)